Skip to main content

 Image used with permission by copyright holder

-Another great 2020 option (shocking, I guess we cooked at home a lot last year), this book by Nik Sharma does a lot with relatively little.
+Another great 2020 option (shocking, I guess we cooked at home a lot that year), this book by Nik Sharma does a lot with relatively little.
 The book pushes tremendous dishes made primarily from things you probably have already at home, whether it’s some fresh fruit or a dried spice you haven’t opened in years.
 It’s fairly science-y, with helpful diagrams and proven methods.

 East by Meera Sodha